 Related: More Sweet Summer Peach Recipes!

-You’ll just need 3 simple ingredients to make the BEST Peach Dump Cake!
+You’ll just need a few simple ingredients to make the BEST Peach Dump Cake!

 - Yellow Cake Mix